Tyler Webb

-Jon Tyler Webb (born July 20, 1990) is an American professional baseball pitcher in the Minnesota Twins organization.
-The New York Yankees selected Webb in the tenth round of the 2013 Major League Baseball draft.
-He made his MLB debut in 2017 for the Yankees and has also played in Major League Baseball (MLB) for the Milwaukee Brewers, San Diego Padres, and St. Louis Cardinals.
+Jon Tyler Webb (born July 20, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Yankees, Milwaukee Brewers, San Diego Padres, and St. Louis Cardinals.
+The Yankees selected Webb in the tenth round of the 2013 MLB draft and he made his MLB debut for them in 2017.
 Webb played college baseball for the University of South Carolina.

 Career

 Amateur career

 Webb attended Northampton High School in Eastville, Virginia.
 After graduating from high school, Webb enrolled at the University of South Carolina, where he played college baseball for the South Carolina Gamecocks baseball team.
 He was a member of the 2010 and 2011 College World Series championship teams.
 In 2012, his junior year, Webb pitched to a 6–1 win–loss record and a 1.56 earned run average (ERA), and recorded 58 strikeouts in 57 2/3 innings pitched.
 Before his senior year, the National Collegiate Baseball Writers Association named Webb a second-team preseason All-American.
 Serving as the Gamecocks' closer, Webb recorded 17 saves in the 2013 season, and was named a third-team All-American by Collegiate Baseball and a second-team All-Southeastern Conference pitcher after the season.
 He finished his Gamecocks' career with a 2.34 ERA and the record for games pitched (110).